Asfawh/multi-file-csv-converter/readme.md

 ## Modularization

 The script is modularized, allowing for easy extension.
-You can:

 - Add more file types by creating new processing functions.
 - The process_directory function generalizes the directory traversal and file handling.